dokku/lambda-builder/README.md

 A tool for building lamda functions into uploadable zip files via Docker based on work from [@lambci](https://github.com/lambci/docker-lambda) and [@mLupine](https://github.com/mLupine/docker-lambda).

+## Why?

+I don't want to go through the motions of figuring out the correct way to build my app for AWS.
+I suspect there are others out there who feel the same.

 ## Building

 ```shell